 “These tunings can add different colours to your music, especially if one player is in standard and another is in open.
 You can complement each other in really interesting ways.
 The Black Crowes used a lot of open tunings, too… it just sounds really big.
 They were inspired by the '70s but still sounded contemporary, which is kinda what we’ve tried to do - we don’t want to sound like a throwback or a copycat band.”

-Family Tree is out now on Roadrunner.
-Black Stone Cherry tour the UK in December - tickets are available now.
+Family Tree is out now via Mascot Records.
+Black Stone Cherry tour the UK in December - tickets are available now (opens in new tab).